r-spatial/link2GI/vignettes/link2GI1.md

 A comprehensive introduction to the spatial R-biotope and its backgrounds is excellently treated in [Geocomputation with R](https://geocompr.robinlovelace.net) wich is highly recommend as a reference textbook.

 Despite all this capabilities of spatial analysis and data handling in the world of `R`, it can be stated (at least from a non-R point of view), that there is still a enormous gap between R and the mature open source Geographic Information System (GIS) and even more Remote Sensing (RS) software community. `QGIS`, `GRASS GIS` and `SAGA GIS` are providing a comprehensive, growing and mature  collection of highly sophisticated algorithms.
 The provided algorithms are fast, stable and most of them are well proofed.
 Probably most of the `R` users who are somehow related to the GI community know that there are awesome good wrapper packages for bridging this gap.
 For [GRASS GIS 7](https://grass.osgeo.org/) it is [rgrass7](https://CRAN.R-project.org/package=rgrass7) and for [SAGA GIS](http://www.saga-gis.org/)  the [RSAGA](https://CRAN.R-project.org/package=RSAGA) package.
 The development of the [RQGIS](https://CRAN.R-project.org/package=RQGIS) wrapper is the most recent outcome to provide a simple  usage of the powerful [QGIS](https://www.qgis.org/) command line interface.
+In addition there is no wrapper for the great `OTB`.
+It seems to be at least convenient to provide a lightweight wrapping utility for the usage of `OTB` modules from `R`.

 Unfortunately one will run into a lot of technical problems depending on the choosen operating system (OS) or library dependencies or GIS software versions.
-In case of e.g. `RSAGA` the main problem has been that the SAGA GIS developers are not only changing the syntax and strategy of the command line interface (CLI) but also within the same release the calls differ from OS to OS.
+In case of e.g. `RSAGA` the main problem has been that the `SAGA` GIS developers are not only changing the syntax and strategy of the command line interface (CLI) but also within the same release the calls differ from OS to OS.
 So the maintenance of RSAGA is at least laborious (but thumbs up is running again).
 Another example is  given by `GRASS GIS`  which is well known for a sophisticated setup of the environment and the spatial properties of the database.
-If you "just" want to use a specific GRASS algorithm from R, you will probablys get lost in setting up all OS-dependencies that are neccessary to set up a correct temporary or permanent GRASS-environment from “outside”.
-This is not only caused due to the strict spatial and projection requirements of GRASS but much more by challenging OS enviroments especially Windows.
+If you "just" want to use a specific `GRASS` algorithm from R, you will probablys get lost in setting up all OS-dependencies that are neccessary to set up a correct temporary or permanent `GRASS`-environment from “outside”.
+This is not only caused due to the strict spatial and projection requirements of `GRASS` but much more by challenging OS enviroments especially Windows.

-To make it short it is a bit cumbersome to deal with all this stuff if one just want to start e.g. GRASS from the R command line for e.g. a powerful random walk cost analysis (`r.walk`) call as provided by GRASS.
+To make it short it is a bit cumbersome to deal with all this stuff if one just want to start e.g. `GRASS` from the R command line for e.g. a powerful random walk cost analysis (`r.walk`) call as provided by `GRASS`.

 # What means linking?